cyberhobo/docker-for-development-demo/README.md

 Yes, the projects will run without the languages they are written in, or any other dependecies, installed on your machine.
 Yay.

 [Docker Compose](https://docs.docker.com/compose/) is now part of Docker.
-All of this can be done without it, but it add convenience, especially for multiple containers.
+All of this can be done without it, but it adds convenience, especially for multiple containers.
 The example projects that include a `docker-compose.yml` file illustrate how it can work in development.

 ## Workflow